Models as Approximations II: A Model-Free Theory of Parametric Regression: Plug-In/Sandwich Estimators versus -of- Bootstrap Estimators of Standard Error

 A third argument is that there exists theory that shows bootstrap to work for very small $M$ compared to $N$ in some situations where even conventional $N$-of-$N$ bootstrap does not work.
 (See Bickel, G\"otze and van Zwet (1997) following Politis and Romano (1994) on subsampling.)
 It seems therefore unlikely that the limit $M\!\rightarrow\!\infty$ for fixed $N$ will yield any form of superiority to bootstrap with finite~$M$.

-A fourth argument is based on a result by Buja and Stuetzle (2016) which will be elaborated in the remainder of this subsection.
-The result states that so-called ``$M$-bagged functionals'' are ``smooth'' in a certain sense, the smoother the smaller the resample size~$M$.
-In this sense, the limit $M \!\rightarrow\! \infty$ is the least smooth choice that is more likely to behave erratically than all choices of finite~$M$.
-We next define ``bagged functionals'', explain the meaning of ``smoothness'', and describe the link of this result to the issue of ``bootstrap versus plug-in/sandwich estimators''.
+A fourth argument derives from a result by Buja and Stuetzle (2016) , which states that so-called ``$M$-bagged functionals'' have low complexity in a certain sense, the lower the smaller the resample size $M$ is.
+The limit $M \!\rightarrow\! \infty$ is therefore the most complex choice.
+The connection to the issue of ``bootstrap versus plug-in/sandwich estimators'' is that $M$-of-$N$ bootstrap standard errors are simple functions of $M$-bagged functionals, hence the complexity comparison carries over to standard errors.

-``Bagging'' is ``bootstrap averaging'' as introduced by Breiman (1996) .
-While bootstrap and bagging are applied in practice to empirical distributions $\PhatN$, we need a definition of bagging for arbitrary distributions.
-Following Buja and Stuetzle (2016) the $M$-{\bf bagged} functional $\BthetabagM(\cdot)$ associated with $\Bthetadot$ is

-The $M$-bagged functional $\BthetabagM(\P)$ is the average of the functional $\Bthetadot$ over empirical measures of $M$ iid observations from~$\P$.
-These $M$ ``observations'' are not actual observations but rather hypothetical iid draws from $\P$ for the purposes of a mathematical construction.
-The definition of an $M$-bagged statistical functional provides a target of estimation when the bag size $M$ is held fixed and $N \rightarrow \infty$.

-Bagged functionals have the remarkable property that their von Mises expansions are finite, irrespective of the nature of the original functional~$\Bthetadot$.
-Von Mises expansions are based on generalized influence functions of any order, where the first order term is the average of the first order influence function (Section~\ref{sec:EO-IC}) that drives asymptotic normality (Section~\ref{sec:CLT}).
-Higher order terms reflect ``interactions'' similar to U-statistics (actually, V-statistics) based on pairs, triples, ... of observations.
-It is intuitively clear that an $M$-bagged functional cannot have interactions of order higher than $M$.
-This is confirmed by Buja and Stuetzle (2016) to whom we refer for the explicit form of the expansion: